What I Use

 On the complete opposite end of the spectrum, my Logitech MX Master is like pushing around a sculpted lump of marble, but it's great for office tasks.

 When I built my site, I decided to use Netlify and Gatsby.
-These two tools are a match made in heaven.
+These two tools seemed like a match made in heaven.
 Plus, because this is a personal project, Netlify have a very generous free tier available which perfectly suits my needs for the time being.
 While I'm personally convinced that the future of the web is static, I've since moved to 11ty for a much less complicated setup.

 I've also since found Forestry, it's a great headless CMS that writes markdown directly to a git repo, meaning I can keep all my content in an accessible format and edit it from any machine.